 My work has been published in journals such as American Anthropologist, Leonardo, American Indian Quarterly, the International Journal of Cultural Property, Museum Anthropology Review, Visual Anthropology Review, and PUBLIC.
 I was a Trudeau Foundation Scholar from 2006-2010, a Social Sciences and Humanities Research Council of Canada Graduate Scholar from 2005-2009, a Canadian Polar Commission Scholar in 2006-2007, and a Commonwealth Scholar in 2001-2002.
 As a member of the Council of Canadian Academies’ Expert Panel on Memory Institutions and the Digital Revolution, I was recently a co-author of the report commissioned by Library and Archives Canada titled Leading in the Digital World: Opportunities for Canada’s Memory Institutions.

-I am honored to have been recognized for my work and collaborations.
+I am honoured to have been recognized for my work and collaborations.
 In 2008, I was part of a team who received the Society for Visual Anthropology’s Jean Rouch Award for Collaborative Ethnography (for Dane Wajich: Dane-zaa Stories and Songs); in 2015, the Ethnographic Terminalia Collective was awarded the Council for Museum Anthropology’s Michael Ames Award for Innovative Museum Anthropology.
 In 2017, I was awarded the Confederation of University Faculty Associations of BC’s Early in Career Award, which recognizes the contributions to the non-academic community made by faculty members who are at an early point in their careers.
 In 2019 I was awarded the Simon Fraser University Faculty of Communication, Art and Technology’s Research Excellence Award for Participatory and Collaborative Research and in 2021 received FCAT’s Distinguished Teaching Award.